First impressions count.

 By email #5, you’ve already laid the groundwork by demonstrating your expertise, getting people bought into the value you provide, and explaining what success looks like.

-Now it’s time to turn all that hard work into results.
+Now, it’s time to turn all that hard work into results.

 It relies on three smart tactics to close the deal:

-- Clarifying the user’s goal: That is, to capture more email addresses.
+- Clarifying the user’s goal: That is to capture more email addresses.

-- Clearly stating the benefits: That Sumo can help users build a following, grow traffic, and track success.
+- Clearly stating the benefits: Sumo can help users build a following, grow traffic, and track success.

 - Including a strong CTA: The big green CTA button is backed up by copy urging the user to “get more traffic and build a massive following today”.